Haven-RP/haven-website/TEBEX_SETUP.md

 ## Security Notes

 ℹ️ **Note:**
-- **Webstore Identifier** is public and safe (part of your store URL)
+- **Webstore URL** is public and safe
-- Headless API only provides read access to public store data
+- Store API only provides read access to public store data
-- No sensitive keys are exposed
+- No API keys or secrets needed
-- API calls are still proxied through backend for consistency
+- All calls are made directly from the browser
 - Users can't modify store data, only view and checkout

 ## Support